This Place of Worship was founded in the 11th century although the site is adjacent to an ancient stone well, suggesting even earlier pagan origins.

 Later, in 1812, a Methodist chapel opened.
 The Sunday School which was based there became very popular partly due to the outings that were organised.
 It closed in 1953 and was converted into a house in 1974.

 The arrival of Mrs Emma Dent at Sudeley castle in 1856 brought about influential changes in Gretton.
-Her philanthropic approach gave rise to the establishment of a school in 1862 and the building of a new church in 1868 at which the Chapel of Ease fell into disuse.
+Her philanthropic approach gave rise to the establishment of a school in 1862 and the building of a new church at the western edge of the village in 1868, after which the Chapel of Ease fell into disuse.